 Traci Ledford, Department Chair and Associate Professor of Theatre Arts, received her Master of Fine Arts in Directing as well as her Bachelor of Fine Arts in Directing and Design from Baylor University.
 In the interim between the two degrees, Traci served as the Education and Outreach Intern at the Dallas Theater Center before devoting nine years to teaching theatre in the public school systems of Texas and North Carolina.

 As a director, Traci has helmed over fifty productions.
-Among them are Our Town, A Midsummer Night's Dream, The Three Musketeers, The Voice of the Prairie, Moon Over the Brewery, Cyrano de Bergerac, All My Sons, The Dazzle, Sunday in the Park with George, Eurydice, and The 39 Steps.
+Among them are Our Town, A Midsummer Night's Dream, The Three Musketeers, The Voice of the Prairie, Moon Over the Brewery, Cyrano de Bergerac, The Dazzle, Sunday in the Park with George, Eurydice, The 39 Steps, and Metamorphoses.
 Traci also continues to perform as an actress; her roles have included such classics as Juliet in Romeo and Juliet, Viola in Twelfth Night, Mariane in Tartuffe, Andromache in The Trojan Women, and the Mother in Blood Wedding.
 Most recently, she appeared as Clytemnestra in Iphigenia 2.0.

 Traci’s interests also extend to playwriting.
 Her original work, Three In One, was honored as a finalist in the CITA playwriting competition.